 Lady Bird: Why Saoirse Ronan is the actor for a new generation

-If you’re a fan of honeymoon stories from hell or you just love a bit of sentimental English romance, you’ll probably enjoy the upcoming film by Dominic Cooke.
-Based on Ian McEwan’s 2007 novella, On Chesil Beach is about a young couple’s disastrous honeymoon in southern England circa 1962.
+If you’re a fan of honeymoon stories from hell or you just love a bit of sentimental English romance, check out On Chesil Beach by Dominic Cooke.
+Based on Ian McEwan’s 2007 novella, the film is about a young couple’s disastrous honeymoon in southern England circa 1962.

 She’s an actor’s actor